WangShai123/vanilla-press/docs/en/guide/components.md

 :::tabs
 @tab Demo

-:::offcanvas [Open Drawer] left
+:::offcanvas [Open Panel] left

 ### Offcanvas

-In the `Offcanvas` component, content is wrapped into a drawer panel.
+In the `Offcanvas` component, content is wrapped into a panel.
 Click the trigger button to open or close it.

-Markdown syntax is supported inside the drawer content.
+Markdown syntax is supported inside the panel content.

 ```javascript
 // javascript